What is nail slugging?

 As someone who doesn’t often wear acrylics and who hates when her natural nails break off, I was excited to give this trend a try to see if it lived up to the hype.
 Because if your natural nails aren't thriving, even the best mani-pedis aren't going to look as fresh and healthy as they should.

 @drcharlesmd1 Slug your nails?!
 Yes. #slugging#nails#nailart#drcharlesmd#dermatology#nailtech#nailhack#skincare#lotion#nailsartvideos#fyp#needtoknow#slug♬ Envolver - Anitta

 The benefits of nail slugging

-According to Dr. Ivy Lee, MD, a board-certified dermatologist and fellow of the American Academy of Dermatology based in Los Angeles, petroleum jelly gives our nails the much needed moisture so that they don't become brittle.
+According to Ivy Lee, MD, a board-certified dermatologist and fellow of the American Academy of Dermatology based in Los Angeles, occlusive ointments give our nails the moisture they need so that they don't become brittle.
 It also helps protect the nail fold, the thick skin at the bottom of your nail, from water damage.

 How to slug your nails

-To properly slug your nails, Jeffrey Fromowitz, MD, a board-certified dermatologist at Dermatology of Boca recommends soaking your fingertips in warm water for a few minutes to hydrate the skin and nails, drying your hands, and applying petroleum jelly to add in further moisture and lock it in.
+To properly slug your nails, Jeffrey Fromowitz, MD, a board-certified dermatologist at Dermatology of Boca recommends soaking your fingertips in warm water for a few minutes to hydrate the skin and nails, drying your hands, and applying Vaseline on nails (or another occlusive) to add in further moisture and lock it in.

 All in all, this particular trend really *is* as good as TikTok says it is, and it will be a part of my routine for the foreseeable future.